 The second was DigestTab, also from doTerra.
 If you are prone to acid reflux and may not have things like apple cider vinegar or lemon to curb acid reflux symptoms, you should carry this with you on-the-go.
 Products like Tums are terrible because not only are they loaded with additives and nasty sugars, but they actually don’t support natural acid production to keep acid reflux at bay.
 DigestTab has peppermint in it, which I love because it’s a powerhouse when it comes to supporting regular acid production without the burn.

 The third is to use ginger essential oil for indigestion.
 This is especially good to use on a plane or after a meal.
 If you follow me on Instagram, you’ve seen me post often about using ginger in a number of ways, and this is the easiest way to bring it with you on the go.
+You can order any of these from me here.

 7. Have Fun!